 The number of mountaineers has been increasing, partly because the hiking season lasts almost all year.

-The following instructions are intended for visitors who do not know the Julian Alps well and those with little or no mountaineering experience.
+The following instructions are intended for visitors who need to learn the Julian Alps well and those with little or no mountaineering experience.

-Conquering high mountains requires good physical conditions and skill, neither of which can be acquired overnight.
-The Triglav National Park covers almost the entire area of the Julian Alps within the borders of Slovenia.
+Conquering high mountains requires good physical condition and skill.
+Both can be acquired over time.
+The Triglav National Park covers almost the entire Julian Alps area within Slovenia’s borders.
 This world of high mountains is governed by conditions which differ (sometimes significantly) from the conditions in the valley.

 We wish you many exciting mountain tours and a wealth of unforgettable memories.